Taste of Italy - Self-guided Bike Tour Of Emilia Romagna

 Highlights: Gelato Tasting and Museum, World Heritage Site of historic Modena

-Taste the history of gelato before enjoying great views along the hills.
+Go on an optional visit of a Gelato Museum and taste the history of gelato, before enjoying great views along the hills.
 A rails-to-trails bikepath will lead you out to the fortress town of Bazzano, before heading to Modena.
 Don't miss a visit to the historic center of this city.
 Daily Mileage: 62 km (39 mi)

 Ride to Reggio Emilia countryside